YShutko/spotify_track_analysis/README.md

 H3 — Genre significantly influences popularity.

 Partially supported:
-Genres differ in mood distributions, but genre alone is not predictive.
+Genres differ in mood distributions, but genre alone is not a reliable predictor.

 H4 — Artist popularity is the strongest single predictor.